informeddna/FHH/trunk/code/README.txt

 change all occurrences of emptySessionPath="true" TO emptySessionPath="false"

 5. Adapt the installation for your local environment:
-5.1 Configure your profiles.xml by copying profiles.xml.example to profiles.xml and overwriting any build property needed.
-Copy profiles.xml.mac.example to profiles.xml and specify the correct properties for your local setup: most importantly check the values for: jboss.home, admin.db.username, admin.db.password
+5.1 Configure your ~/.m2/settings.xml by copying settings/settings.ci.xml to ~/.m2/settings.xml and overwriting any build property needed. most importantly check the values for: jboss.home, admin.db.username, admin.db.password

 5.2 login into mysql and create a db called mfhp if it does not already exist